 During my Pacific Crest Trail (PCT) thru-hike, I took a very popular side trip to the top of Fisherman’s Peak.
 Perhaps not surprising, this peak was named in honor of the three fishermen, who on August 18, 1873, were the first ever to reach its summit.
 Surprising to me, however, is the limited respect accorded these high climbing anglers: Charles Begole, A. H. Johnson, and John Lucas.
-After all, at 14,494 ft, Fisherman’s Peak is the highest mountain in the contagious United States.
+After all, at 14,494 ft, Fisherman’s Peak is the highest mountain in the contiguous United States.

 “Wait,” I hear you saying.
 “I thought Mount Whitney was the highest peak.”
 Well, yes, I suppose the mountain is also known by that name.
 This mountain naming business can be kind of tricky.